Dependency-Aware Compilation for Surface Code Quantum Architectures: Surface Code Mapping Routing

-In this section, we formally define the surface code mapping and routing problem.
+We now formalize surface code mapping and routing.

 \paragraph{Architectures} Our abstraction for a fault-tolerant quantum computing architecture is a grid graph with some of the vertices reserved for magic state qubits and others available for storing circuit qubits and routing gates.
+We use $\arch = (\vertices, \edges, \msf)$ to denote an architecture where $\graph = (\vertices,\edges)$ is a grid graph and $\msf \subset \vertices$ are vertices reserved for magic state qubits.